Frequently Asked Questions

 Moisture Control

 Since worms like it damp, they need access to some type of moisture.
 There’s a chance your farm could be too wet or too dry, so it’s important to keep an eye on a few things.
 If you notice a lot of liquid in your bottom farm bucket, that’s a good indication that your farm probably has too much moisture.
-A little bit of liquid is to be expected, but if it looks like you have some compost tea brewing in your bucket that you didn’t pour yourself, that’s an issue.
+A little bit of liquid is to be expected, but if it starts to collect, then the farm is too wet.
 Switch to drier foods and try to stay away from melons or berries.
 You should also add some extra bedding to draw out some of that liquid.

 If you have little white worms in your farms, that’s a definite moisture control issue.
 These worms are known as pot worms, and that means your farm is way too wet.
 If you check your farms fairly regularly, about once a week or so, you should be able to avoid getting to this point.
 The same advice applies though.
 Switch to more brown foods and add extra bedding and avoid adding overly wet food.